encse/adventofcode/README.md

-# Advent of Code
+# Advent of Code (2015-2017)
-C# solutions to the advent of code problems (2015-2017).
+My C# solutions to the advent of code problems.
 Check out http://adventofcode.com.

 ## Dependencies